1962 Isly massacre: Aftermath

 In response to news of the massacre, Pied-Noirs began a mass exodus from Algeria to Metropolitan France, which would eventually involve the migration of roughly 900,000 people; the majority of them settled in Southern France.
 After arriving in France, the Pied-Noirs were "deeply impacted by the sense of loss and longing for their country of birth" and "faced discrimination in France and were treated as outsiders."
 In France, several Pied-Noir activist organisations consistently lobbied for the government of France to issue a public acknowledgement of the massacre in 1962.

+Enraged by the massacre, the Pied-Noirs, blaming FLN agent provocateurs for the killings, lynched 10 Muslims.

+The 4th Tirailleurs was disbanded on 31 May, two months after the massacre.
+It was concluded that to deploy exhausted and demoralised Muslim troops untrained for police duties, under only one junior officer, to control a large and excited crowd of European demonstrators had been a serious error of judgement.

 On 26 January 2022, French president Emmanuel Macron acknowledged the massacre in a meeting with a group of French citizens of Pied-Noir descent at the Élysée Palace.
 In a speech, Macron stated that "this massacre of March 26, 1962 is unforgivable for the Republic.
 That day, French soldiers, deployed counter-intuitively, morally damaged, fired on the French.
 It is high time to say it.
 What was to be an operation of order ended in a massacre."
 Macron also expressed remorse that Pied-Noirs in France "were not received and listened to" by the French government.